olehsm/smylingsas/site/content/projects/site/Goodby site menu.md

 featureimg = ""
 comments = "false"
 +++
 Removed the main menu from the from the sites header bar.
-The reason is to focus navigation aroudn topics (tags)
+The reason is to focus navigation around topics (tags)
 <!--more-->